The 5 step guide to choosing your next HR solution

 Hence it is important to keep in mind to choose a solutions provider who can support this need with trained experts.
-While your HR team focuses on the strategic areas such as workforce planning, talent management and employee engagement, a shared service provider can add value through other means.
+While your HR team focuses on the strategic areas such as workforce planning, talent management and employee engagement, virtual training labs for training a shared service provider can add value through other means.
 Let’s not forget they are experts who are experienced and certified in HR, payroll and other services.
 As a result your organisation has access to the latest HR technology tools, efficient HR administration, reduced compliance risk and increased employee satisfaction.

 Step 3: Customisation and configuration

 Every organisation has its unique requirements and out-of-the-box needs.
 In order to get the maximum return on your investment, it important to find an HR solution that is flexible to handle your complex requirements without changing the source code.
 It would be handy if you could find a vendor that not only implements but also maintains complex customisations.
 This gives you the benefits of a fully integrated HR solution while catering to your unique requirements.

 The solution should have the capability to integrate and move legacy data with third party systems.
 There are multiple benefits by this to the organisation.
 To begin with it is a single system of truth and a single point of data entry, provides you real-time information from multiple data sources, reduces compliance risk and increases audit preparedness and efficiency.